AnselmoGPP/3D_console_FPS/README.md

 # console_3D_engine

-This is a 3D console game engine for making a FPS (first person shooter).
+This is a 3D console game engine for making a FPS (first person shooter) in the Windows command prompt.

 Links:
 Console 3D fps:   https://www.youtube.com/watch?v=xW8skO7MFYw